columbia/turbo-artifact/README.md

 # 1. Requirements

-Make sure you have a working installation of `docker` and `docker-compose`.
+Make sure you have a working installation of `docker`.

 # 2. Install Turbo
 ## Download the code